Ayo288888/healthcare-chatbot/README.md

-AI Multi-Agent Healthcare System (Healthcare Chatbot) This project is an AI-powered health assistant that analyzes user-described symptoms to predict potential diseases and gives medical advice and sugestions. it  uses multi-modal FastAPI triage engine that combines a custom Hugging Face classification model developed by Ilori Ayomide, Gemini 3, Groq Whisper, and a custom CNN model developed by Adejare Adelugba to deliver instant, voice-enabled patient care via a lightweight web UI.
+AI Multi-Agent Healthcare System (Healthcare Chatbot) This project is an AI-powered health assistant that analyzes user-described symptoms to predict potential diseases and gives medical advice and sugestions. it  uses multi-modal FastAPI triage engine that combines a custom Hugging Face classification model developed by Ilori Ayomide and a custom CNN model developed by Adejare Adelugba to deliver instant, voice-enabled patient care via a lightweight web UI.

 ## 🚀 Key Features